How to Submit a ctcLink Support Ticket

 3. What task or function were you unable to complete?

 4. Which type of Assistive Technology were you using?
-(For example, NVDA, Jaws, Dragon Voice Command, or VoiceOver on iphone.)
+(For example, NVDA, Jaws, Dragon Voice Command, or VoiceOver on iPhone.)

 5. Were you using a PC or Mac computer?